syncfusion-content/fileformat-docs/File-Formats/Presentation/Security.md

 {% endtabs %}

 N> 1.
-In Xamarin application, Encryption, Decryption and Write Protection features are supported from the target framework .NET Standard 2.0 version onwards.
+In Xamarin applications, Encryption, Decryption and Write Protection features are supported from the target framework .NET Standard 2.0 version onwards.
 N> 2.
-For ASP.NET Core, Encryption, Decryption and Write Protection features are supported from .NET Core 2.0 version onwards.
+For ASP.NET Core, Encryption, Decryption and Write Protection features are supported from the .NET Core 2.0 version onwards.